Azure/azure-sdk-for-js/README.md

 ### Client: New Releases

+Given an Azure resource already exists, you would use the client libraries to consume it and interact with it.
-New wave of packages that we are announcing as **GA** and several that are currently releasing in **preview** on `npm`.
-These libraries allow you to use and consume existing resources and interact with them.
-These libraries share a number of core functionalities found in the Azure Core package such as retries, logging, transport protocols, authentication protocols, etc. Learn more about these libraries by reading [the guidelines](https://azure.github.io/azure-sdk/typescript/guidelines/) that they follow.
+The new wave of packages that we are actively working on follow the [Azure SDK Design Guidelines for JavaScript & TypeScript](https://azure.github.io/azure-sdk/typescript_introduction.html).
+These packages share a number of core functionalities such as retries, logging, transport protocols, authentication protocols, etc.

 You can find the [most up to date list of all of the new packages on our page](https://azure.github.io/azure-sdk/releases/latest/index.html#javascript-packages)

-> NOTE: If you need to ensure your code is ready for production use one of the stable, non-preview libraries.
+> NOTE: Some of these packages have beta versions.
+If you need to ensure your code is ready for production use one of the stable, non-preview i.e. non-beta packages.

 ### Client: Previous Versions

-Last stable versions of packages that have been provided for usage with Azure and are production-ready.
-These libraries provide you with similar functionalities to the Preview ones as they allow you to use and consume existing resources and interact with them, for example: upload a blob.
-They might not implement the [guidelines](https://azure.github.io/azure-sdk/typescript_introduction.html) or have the same feature set as the Novemeber releases.
-They do however offer wider coverage of services.
+This repository also hosts client libraries i.e. the ones you would use to consume and interact with an existing Azure resource, that do not follow the [Azure SDK Design Guidelines for JavaScript & TypeScript](https://azure.github.io/azure-sdk/typescript_introduction.html).
+These are either packages for which we have a whole new counterparts that do follow the guidelines or are the ones that will be updated in near future to follow the guidelines.

 ### Management

 Libraries which enable you to provision specific resources.
 They are responsible for directly mirroring and consuming Azure service's REST endpoints.
-You can recognize these libraries by `mgmt` or `arm` in their package names.
+You can recognize these libraries by `@azure/arm-` in their package names.

 ## Need help?